-A native of Sāmoa, Yuki Kihara is a leading interdisciplinary artist whose work engages with a variety of social, political and cultural issues.
-Kihara critically engages with Pacific colonial history and representation as it intersects with race, gender, spirituality and sexual politics.
+A native of Sāmoa, Yuki Kihara is an interdisciplinary artist whose work seeks to challenge dominant and singular historical narratives through visual arts, dance, and curatorial practice, engaging with postcolonial history and representation in Oceania and how they intersect with race, gender, spirituality and sexual politics.

-In 2015, Kihara collaborated as artistic co-director alongside Berlin-based Choreographer Jochen Roller on a dance production entitled Them and Us which premiered at Sophiensaele Theater, Berlin, touring various venues across Europe including Kampnagel Center for Finer Arts, Hamburg.
-A chapter co-edited between Kihara & Roller exploring the cross-cultural process of Them and Us will be published in a forthcoming publication entitled ‘Undisciplining Dance’ published by Cambridge University Press, UK out in 2018.
+In 2015, Kihara collaborated as artistic co-director alongside Berlin-based Choreographer Jochen Roller on a dance production entitled Them and Us which premiered at Sophiensaele Theater, Berlin touring several venues across Europe.
+Roller & Kihara are currently developing a major new dance production presented in Europe in 2020.

-Kihara was the recipient of 2017 Thonelaar van Raalte Research Fellowship from the National Museum of World Cultures (NMWC) in the Netherlands.
-As a result of the fellowship, Kihara will produce a new body of work commissioned by NMWC presented in the Netherlands in 2018.
+Kihara is the recipient of Thonelaar van Raalte Research Fellowship (2017 - 2020) awarded by the National Museums of World Cultures in The Netherlands.
+Kihara is currently producing new works commissioned by The National Museums of World Cultures presented in 2020.